simple-ssh/simplessh/README.md

 Everyone is welcome to contribute by reporting bugs, suggesting features, or providing improvements.

 ## License & Ownership

-This project is owned by **@Corneli F.**
+This project is **free to use** for everyone.
+You are welcome to use it, modify it, and contribute.
-All rights reserved.
-Redistribution, selling, or claiming this work as your own is strictly prohibited.
+However, **redistribution, selling, or claiming this work as your own is not permitted**.
+All rights reserved by @Corneli F.